buzzbirds/scripts/README.md

 The machines on the internal network are not exposed to the public Internet.

-Only the Jump Box machine can accept connections from the Internet.
+Only the Jump Box machine can accept ssh connections from the Internet.
 Access to this machine is only allowed from the following IP addresses:
-The Local Workstaions public IP address.
+The Local Workstaions public IP address is only allowed to access the Jump Box.
-Elk-VM Kabania service can accept connections from the Internet through the Elk-VM-nsg (network security group).
+Elk-VM Kabania service can accept TCP connections from the Internet through the Elk-VM-nsg (network security group).
-Web1 and Web2 DVWA service can accept connection from the Internet through the Red-Team-LB limited by the RedTeam-SG (network security group).
+Web1 and Web2, the DVWA service, can accept TCP connections from the Internet through the Red-Team-LB limited by the RedTeam-SG (network security group).

 Machines within the network can only be accessed by Ansible.
 - Which machine did you allow to access your ELK VM?